NerveNetwork/nerve-docs/docs/Guide/g_docker_install.md

 **Consensus Reward:** It is 1.73 times of POS revenue block reward + handling fee

 To meet the conditions:
--Top 35 NVT pledges
+- Top 35 NVT staking
--Provide stable server equipment
+- Provide stable server equipment
--Block transaction and block verification
+- Block transaction and block verification